Daniel-Krueger/daniel-krueger.github.io/_drafts/2021-02-15-expert-guide-post-series-part-4.md

 As shown above I prefer multiple smaller steps.
 There’s a simple reason.
 If there’s a problem I will have a hard time looking into it with one single action.
 I need to understand it again and check which part is the problem.
-If I have multiple small steps instead, I immediately know which part failed and I may have some data to work with.
+If I have multiple small steps instead, I im/assets/images/posts/expert-guide-post-seriestely know which part failed and I may have some data to work with.
 At least if not all actions are executed during the same path transition.